 Author: Holly Campbell

-On the other hand however, how Feminist is this ‘Feminist’ fashion?
-Since 2004, Dove have been using a rhetoric of female empowerment to market their products, with a heavily criticised campaign.
-Now, Chanel, Dior and H&M are explicitly capitalising on Feminism to sell their clothing.
-They are earning a profit from their ‘Feminist’ emblazoned clothing as Feminism has become a trend.
-In one season, out the next.
-Trend-spotters must foresee upcoming movements and incorporate them on to the runway or high-street ready for us to eagerly consume.
+However, when does popular feminism simply become appropriation?
+Since 2004, Dove has been using a rhetoric of female empowerment to market their products.
+Today, Chanel, Dior and H&M are explicitly capitalising on feminism to sell their clothing.
+They are earning a profit from their ‘Feminist’ emblazoned clothing as the popularity of feminism continues to trend.
+But, for trends to come, they must go – in one season and out the next.
+Trend-spotters must foresee upcoming social shifts and incorporate them on to the runway or high-street ready for us to eagerly consume.
 As consumers and fashionista’s, we no longer relate to the young, skinny, ideal and H&M are aware of this, marketing an advert based on exactly that.
 Feminism is a trendy buzzword word and brands have reflected that trend.

 It is not good enough to praise these brands for finally reflecting what we want and need such as, genuinely diverse representations of women and a recognition of the issues we face in isolation.
 Brands are foreseeing a shift in what women want and they are acting on that to maintain a profit.
 Feminism has become a popular cause for businesses to capitalise on.
 Truly feminist fashion contributes to the cause, uses ethically sourced materials, with no sweatshops and no exploitation of women.
 Truly feminist fashion is built on charity or social enterprise models, sustaining financial or physical contributions to feminist causes that give women opportunities and genuinely support women from all backgrounds.
 Be mindful of when a brand is exploiting women’s equality for profit.
 Consume fashion consciously and explore some authentically Feminist brands below.